aws-samples/aws-service-catalog-tools-workshop/workshop/content/2021-workshop/100-removing-the-default-networking/_index.md

 planning on using an AWS Transit Gateway or connecting the AWS account to your local network then these resources may not be required.

-We are going to create a pipeline that takes an AWS CloudFormation template to create a 'stack' in Amazon S3.
-We will then provision the stack containing an AWS Lambda function into our account using a 'stack' in our manifest file before invoking it using a 'lambda-invocation' again using our manifest file.
+We are going to create an AWS Lambda function that assumes role into an AWS account to remove the networking resources.
+We will use a Service Catalog tools stack for this.
+To do this we will create a pipeline that will create the stack and then we will provision the stack.
+Once the stack is provisioned we will invoke the lambda function so that the resources are removed.
 Finally, we will verify the resources are no longer present using an assertion.

 ## How are we going to do it?